News, Events and Impact

 We were thrilled with the turn out for our 2022 Student Symposium!

 We had over forty attendees with eleven talks by twelve students.
-We will be filing a fuller report in early September!
+We will be filing a fuller report in September!

 Two CTRI Members named as Izaak Walton Killam Memorial Chairs